emqx/cloud-docs/en_US/deployments/byoc_prerequisite.md

 ## Prepare the Startup Environment

-To deploy EMQX Cloud BYOC, you need an Ubuntu 20.04 LTS (AMD64) environment that can be connected to the public network.
+To deploy EMQX BYOC, you need an Ubuntu 20.04 LTS (AMD64) environment that can be connected to the public network.
 Either of the following ways works:

 - (Recommended) Use the Ubuntu 20.04 LTS image to create a virtual machine instance in the cloud account.
 The memory of the instance must be more than 1 GiB.
 - Use a local Ubuntu 20.04 LTS environment.

 ## Domain Name and Certificate

 Prepare a domain name and TLS/SSL certificate for the EMQX service in advance.
-EMQX Cloud BYOC supports custom one-way TLS/SSL authentication and only supports specifying TLS/SSL certificates during the deployment.
+EMQX BYOC supports custom one-way TLS/SSL authentication and only supports specifying TLS/SSL certificates during the deployment.

 ::: warning
 The certificate needs to be a CA-signed certificate.
 Please refer to the [TLS/SSL Configuration for BYOC Plan](../deployments/byoc_ssl.md) for TLS/SSL certificate format requirements.